SSWConsulting/SSW.People.Profiles/Andrew-Campey/Andrew-Campey.md

 ---

 Andrew is a Senior Software Architect based in SSW's Melbourne office.
 He loves everything about gadgets and IT and enjoys the endless possibilities they provide.

+Andrew has a decade of experience working with Dynamics 365 (formerly Dynamics CRM) on large scale implementations linking 365 to Financial applications, websites, and external applications.

 Andrew has spent years wearing various hats which has allowed him to gain insights into all facets of software and he enjoys nothing more than pushing concepts to their extremes.
 When not at SSW Andrew spends his days with his partner and their two Beagles, fostering the occasional addition through [http://www.beaglerescuevic.org](http://www.beaglerescuevic.org/), or playing on his custom built Arcade Machine!